vseloved/rutils/docs/ann-rutils.md

 > I think, it solves the wrong problem.
 The main problem is utilities' raw utility :)
 > Lack of modularity is often mentioned as a drawback of the Lisp standard,
 > but practice shows that it's just a perception issue, not a real-world one.
-> I believe, that the level of modularity provided by `RUTILS` is just good enough,
+> I believe that the level of modularity provided by `RUTILS` is just good enough,
 > and even it isn't utilized so far (but, maybe, in the future it will be to some extent).
 > The `QUICKUTIL` approach just adds unnecessary bookkeeping
 > and introduces another import mechanism, while sticking with the standard package